wp-plugins/wpsso/readme.txt

 = 2.7.0.2 =

-Small improvements for BuddyPress and additional Advanced options for the Free version.
+Fix for WooCommerce, small improvements for BuddyPress, and additional Advanced options for the Free version.

 = 2.7.0.1 =